MORANA › Fixed Distribution

 It is printed to demand.
 Fixed, complete sets let us print exactly what is ordered, with no minimum run and no unsold inventory, which is what makes a small honest launch viable.

-Is it good for families and younger players?
+Is it good for families and teens?

 Yes.
 No gambling mechanics, no surprise-pack spending, a fixed price for a complete set.
 Parents know exactly what they are buying.